SHARE

 MIDSUMMER

-One of the most bizarre yet commonly observed Midsummer traditions in Sweden is the frog dance around the maypole.
-The dance, which everyone living in Sweden sees all ages do each summer, has become a staple of Swedish culture.
+One of the weirdest yet commonly observed traditions in Sweden is the Midsummer frog dance around the maypole, which begs the question... why, oh WHY?

 Dancing around the Maypole is one of the biggest Midsummer traditions.
-Photo: Henrik Holmberg / TT
+Photo: Henrik Holmberg/Scanpix

 The song describes little frogs who are apparently amusing to look at, due to their lack of ears and tails, and is accompanied with dance moves to represent ears and tails.
 The song then mimics croaking and the dancers skip like frogs around the pole.